ToniLipponen/TML/README.md

 If you're interested in this project, you can help in a couple of different ways:

 1. Contribute code to the library.
+2. Review code.
-2. Report bugs and other issues.
+3. Report bugs and other issues.
-3. Create feature requests.
+4. Create feature requests.
-4. Create example applications.
+5. Create example applications.
-5. Testing.
+6. Testing.

 # Credits
 |Author|Repo|Library|License|